Road Runner a Go-Go

 Road Runner a Go-Go is a 1965 Warner Bros.
-Merrie Melodies cartoon directed by Chuck Jones, Maurice Noble and Tom Ray.
+Merrie Melodies cartoon.
 It is one of three cartoons reused from the unsold pilot Adventures of the Road Runner (the others were To Beep or Not to Beep and Zip Zip Hooray!).
 The short was released on February 1, 1965, and stars Wile E. Coyote and the Road Runner.

 Milt Franklyn was credited as the musician with the correct spelling of his name.
 Unlike To Beep or Not to Beep, this cartoon doesn't feature an entirely new soundtrack by Bill Lava, due to budget cuts.
 The cartoon includes the sequence of Adventures of the Road Runner with Wile E. Coyote speaking to the viewing audience.
 The cartoon also features a theme song called Out in the Desert, loosely based on the song Down by the Station.
-The original pilot was produced by David H. DePatie with supervising director Chuck Jones.

 Plot

 Introduction: The cartoon begins with the song "Out On The Desert", a parody of "Down by the Station".
 During the song, the Roadrunner is seen passing by on the road being chased by Wile E. Coyote, which the song then sings about them.
 The chase continues until they reach a 3-way fork in the road leaving the Coyote confused where he went.
 The Roadrunner then zips behind him & almost scares the Coyote.
 Wile turns around & is scared again from behind.
 The chase then continues (a scene reused from Hip Hip-Hurry!).